The Herd Book Register (HBR) is the highest level of seedstock recording provided by Angus Australia.

 WHO CAN USE THE APR?

-All Full and Junior Full Members of the Angus Society are eligible to record animals in the APR and participate in the TransTasman Angus Cattle Evaluation.
+All Full and Junior Full Members of the Angus Society are eligible to record animals in the APR and participate in Angus Australia’s genetic evaluation services (at an additional cost).

 The pedigree and performance information provided by breeders is used to calculate Estimated Breeding Values (EBVs) for a range of growth, fertility and carcase traits.
 Pedigree links between herds enable the calculation of EBVs that can be used for across herd comparisons.
 EBVs can be used to make more informed mating and culling decisions to improve herd productivity and to target specific market requirements.

 Pedigree Performance Certificates for APR animals are issued by the Angus Society on request.
-In addition, if you are a participant in the TransTasman Angus Cattle Evaluation you will receive EBV reports after each batch of performance data is submitted.
+In addition, as a participant in the Angus Australia Genetic Evaluation services (at an additional annual cost) you will receive EBV reports after each genetic evaluation run is completed.
 This information is valuable documentation of the genetic potential of your animals.

 Members who wish to enrol new animals on the APR can do so by completing an APR Base Animal Input Form or by submitting the animal details electronically.
 New Base APR animal details must be accompanied by a written statement from the breeder of these animals, declaring that the animals in question are at least 7/8th Angus.
 Forms are available from the Angus Society and can also be downloaded from www.angusaustralia.com.au